Tumor Genetic Testing

 Recently, The Cancer Genome Atlas Research Network (TCGA) reported on whole-exome sequencing of a series of 333 localized pancreatic cancers.
 Seven subgroups were defined on the basis of certain gene fusions involving the ERG/ETS transcription factor family (ERG, ETV1/4, and FLI1) or recurrent mutations in specific genes (SPOP, FOXA1, and IDH1); these subgroups differ with regard to androgen receptor (AR) signaling activity, DNA methylation, and microRNA expression.

-In an international large study, 5,799 families with one or more case of breast cancer tested for mutations in BRCA1 and/or BRCA2 were involved, in order to estimate the risk of pancreatic cancer in high-risk breast cancer families according to the BRCA mutation status.
-Their results confirmed the increased risk, with an estimation of 4.11-fold higher risk of pancreatic cancer in BRCA1 carriers.
+In an international large study, 5,799 families with one or more cases of breast cancer tested for mutations in BRCA1 and/or BRCA2 were involved, in order to estimate the risk of pancreatic cancer in high-risk breast cancer families according to the BRCA mutation status.
+Their results confirmed the increased risk, with an estimation of a 4.11-fold higher risk of pancreatic cancer in BRCA1 carriers.

-Prostate cancers can be divided for practical purposes into three groups – hereditary, familial and sporadic.
+Prostate cancers can be divided for practical purposes into three groups – hereditary, familial, and sporadic.
 More than 85% of all prostate cancers are sporadic and only 10–15% of these cancers are genetically determined.

-Meta-analyses of 33 epidemiological studies evaluating familial risk of prostate cancer have shown that the relative risk of prostate cancer in a man with a brother or father with prostate cancer is 3.4 and 2.2, respectively.
-This risk is higher if there are more affected men in the first line than in second line.
+Meta-analyses of 33 epidemiological studies evaluating the familial risk of prostate cancer have shown that the relative risk of prostate cancer in a man with a brother or father with prostate cancer is 3.4 and 2.2, respectively.
+This risk is higher if there are more affected men in the first line than in the second line.
 Not only a family history of prostate cancer but also breast/ ovarian cancer increase the risk for men in a given familial line.
-In such case the relative risk is 1.7 and in the case of incidence of prostate cancer together with breast or ovarian cancer, the risk is 5.8, but results from other studies differ.
+In such case, the relative risk is 1.7 and in the case of incidence of prostate cancer together with breast or ovarian cancer, the risk is 5.8 but results from other studies differ.

 For BRCA1 mutation carriers, the Breast Cancer Linkage Consortium reported an increase in prostate cancer risk in men aged <65 years with a relative risk of 1.82, but no risk increase was seen for men aged ≥65 years.